aryan68125/billing_software/README.md

 # billing_software
-This application is a python app built for desktops using tkinter library that is inbuilt in python.
+This application is a python app built for desktops using a Tkinter library that is inbuilt in python.
-For the database I used sqlLite database.
-It is a GUI desktop application It also have the ability to send the bill to the customer using their email adddress
+For the database, I used the SQLite database.
+It is a GUI desktop application.
+It also can send the bill to the customer using their email address.

 Note:-
 1. You need to extract rar file before you can run it via double click